metio/terraform-provider-k8s/docs/data-sources/operator_cryostat_io_cryostat_v1beta1_manifest.md

 Optional:

 - `enabled` (Boolean) When enabled, Cryostat will use EmptyDir volumes instead of a Persistent Volume Claim.
 Any PVC configurations will be ignored.
-- `medium` (String) Unless specified, the emptyDir volume will be mounted on the same storage medium backing the node.
-Setting this field to 'Memory' will mount the emptyDir on a tmpfs (RAM-backed filesystem).
+- `medium` (String) Unless specified, the emptyDir volume will be mounted onthe same storage medium backing the node.
+Setting this field to'Memory' will mount the emptyDir on a tmpfs (RAM-backed filesystem).
 - `size_limit` (String) The maximum memory limit for the emptyDir.
 Default is unbounded.